robertZaufall/mindmanager_ai/readme.md

 ## LLM systems
 ### Azure OpenAI / OpenAI
 The solution is best tested with `Azure OpenAI`.
 Results are perfect for every use case.
 Execution time is quite fast using the newest `GPT-4o` model.
+Azure EntraID authentication can be used in enterprise scenarios.
 ### Google Gemini / Vertex AI
 `Gemini Pro` results are good. `Gemini Flash` does (most of the time) only generate up to 3 levels at max, so a refinement does currently not work.
 Vertex AI needs an access token which has a default expiration time of just 1 hour (authentication flow will be implemented later).